MarcoPrieto2910/RuntimeCalculator/README.md

 # OMAX Runtime Collector

-A C# application for monitoring the runtime of an OMAX waterjet cutting machine through its machine log stream.
+A C# application for monitoring the runtime of an OMAX waterjet cutting machine through its MTConnect machine data stream.

-The application connects to an OMAX computer, listens for execution state changes, calculates how long the machine has been running during defined work periods, and stores the results in a CSV file.
+The application connects to an OMAX computer, listens for execution state changes, calculates how long the machine has been actively executing during defined work periods, and stores the results in CSV files.

-The collector can run continuously as a **Windows Service**, automatically start with Windows, reconnect when the OMAX endpoint becomes unavailable, and recover automatically if the collector process fails.
+The collector runs continuously as a **Windows Service**, automatically starts with Windows, reconnects when the OMAX endpoint becomes unavailable, and can recover automatically if the collector process fails.

+The application supports both **local runtime storage** on each OMAX computer and a **shared CSV file** on the company's network drive so that runtime data from multiple machines can be accessed from a centralized location.

+---

 ## Overview

 The **OMAX Runtime Collector** was developed to track machine usage without requiring a third-party monitoring application.

-The collector listens to the OMAX log stream and identifies when a cutting job starts and stops.
-From these events, it calculates the machine's active runtime and separates it into two daily periods:
+The collector listens to the OMAX machine's MTConnect stream and identifies when a cutting operation starts and stops.
+From these events, it calculates the machine's active runtime and separates it into two daily accounting periods:

 * **Morning:** 05:00 → 14:00
 * **Afternoon:** 14:00 → 00:00

-Runtime data is periodically written to a CSV file for later analysis.
+Runtime data is saved once the corresponding accounting period ends.

-The application is designed to run continuously in the background as a Windows Service.
-It automatically reconnects if the OMAX connection is temporarily unavailable and can be configured to automatically restart if the collector process fails.
+The collector is designed to run continuously in the background as a Windows Service.
+It automatically reconnects if the OMAX endpoint becomes unavailable and can be restarted automatically by Windows if the collector process unexpectedly terminates.

+Each machine has its own unique `MachineId`.
+This allows several collectors to contribute their runtime data to a single shared CSV file.

+---

 ## Features

-* Connects directly to the OMAX machine's TCP endpoint and continuously reads its machine log stream.
+* Connects directly to the OMAX machine's MTConnect TCP endpoint.
+* Continuously reads machine data from the OMAX stream.
-* Monitors machine execution state.
+* Monitors the machine's `execution` state.
-* Detects `ACTIVE` and ending execution events.
+* Detects `ACTIVE` and supported ending execution states.
 * Calculates runtime without relying on a dedicated runtime value from the machine.
-* Separates runtime into morning and afternoon periods.
+* Separates runtime into morning and afternoon accounting periods.
 * Handles executions crossing:

     * 05:00
     * 14:00
     * Midnight
+* Handles multiple executions during the same accounting period.
 * Automatically saves runtime data to CSV.
-* Includes a unique machine identifier in the runtime data.
+* Stores a unique machine identifier with each runtime record.
+* Maintains a local CSV file on each OMAX computer.
+* Maintains a shared CSV file on the company network drive.
+* Coordinates access to the shared CSV using a lock file.
+* Treats local storage as critical and shared storage as non-critical.
+* Continues operating if the shared network storage is temporarily unavailable.
-* Logs application activity and connection problems.
+* Logs application activity, connection problems, and storage errors.
-* Automatically attempts to reconnect when the OMAX endpoint becomes unavailable.
+* Automatically reconnects when the OMAX endpoint becomes unavailable.
+* Handles connection loss during active execution without inventing runtime.
 * Validates configuration during application startup.
-* Configurable connection and storage settings through `appsettings.json`.
+* Supports configuration through `appsettings.json`.
 * Runs as a Windows Service using the .NET Generic Host and `BackgroundService`.
 * Can automatically start when Windows starts.
 * Can automatically restart after an unexpected process failure.
 * Includes application version information in startup diagnostics.
-* Includes automated unit tests for runtime calculation, CSV writing, execution state tracking, configuration validation, and time boundaries.
+* Includes automated unit tests for runtime calculation, execution tracking, CSV writing, configuration validation, time boundaries, and writer failure handling.
 * Includes a fake OMAX server for local development and testing.
 * Includes PowerShell scripts for publishing, installing, and uninstalling the Windows Service.

+---

 ## Repository Structure